General

 If there are any changes to arrival and departure dates, the monastery must be notified and permission given.
 Guests are asked to leave their passports in the office until the morning of their departure.

-Guests should organize: visa, white clothing, toiletries, mosquito repellent—though there is no malaria in the area —, towel, torch, copies of documents sent, and flip-flop sandals.
-If one doesn’t own white clothing, a set may be purchased at Tudong Rienchai in Bangkok (see the FAQ sub-page for location).
+Guests should organize: visa, white clothing, toiletries, mosquito repellent—though there is no malaria in the area —, towel, and torch.
+A pair of flip flop sandals may be useful as well.

-The day before coming, guests should contact the monastery with their estimated time of arrival.
-If possible, one should come before the 8 a.m. meal and notify a resident at the eating hall near the monastery entrance.
-If visitors arrive later in the day, they may proceed directly to the office located eight hundred meters down the road from the eating hall.
-5 p.m. is the latest possible arrival time.
+1 to 3 days before coming, guests should contact the monastery with their estimated time of arrival.
+If possible, one should come before 8:30 a.m. and notify a resident at the eating hall near the monastery entrance.
+The guest monk is also able to greet visitors between 3 to 5 p.m. in the office further up the hill.

 FAQ

 If traveling by car or taxi, one may use the map on the General Contact page.
-If traveling by public transport from the capital, one may catch a bus from Bangkok’s Eastern Ekamai Bus Terminal to the city of Rayong or town of Ban Phe and rent a taxi from there.
+If travelling by public transport from the capital, one may catch a bus from Bangkok’s Eastern Ekamai Bus Terminal to the city of Rayong or town of Ban Phe and rent a taxi from there..

 The Buddha prohibited his monks and nuns from handling money or accepting payment for teaching so that the Dhamma might remain a gift available to all.
 Preserving this ethic of generosity, Wat Marp Jan and monasteries of the Thai Forest Tradition freely provide lodging, food, and Dhamma materials to those interested in pursuing the Buddha’s path.
 However, if one feels they have benefited from their stay at Wat Marp Jan, they may contemplate how best to help it continue as a place of refuge and practice for others in the future.